Doctrine and Maturity2015 Mar 5

 This answer is deceptively simple, but is highly profound.
 It is deceptive because everyone likes love, but we don't see love as having the great importance that God puts on it.
 Love is profound because once understood in context, it can be seen to be basis for the whole gospel.

 When Paul wrote to the Corinthians, they were having severe problems that ultimately all came from a lack of love for each other.
-So, in the middle of correcting problems in their doctrine, Paul switched to teaching them that, more importantly, they must have love (I Cor 12:31 - 14:1).
-Paul explains elsewhere that his goal for making doctrinal corrections is that there be love in the heart of his hearers (I Tim 1:3-5).
+So, in the middle of correcting problems in their doctrine, Paul switched to teaching them that, more importantly, they must have love (I Corinthians 12:31 - 14:1).
+Paul explains elsewhere that his goal for making doctrinal corrections is that there be love in the heart of his hearers (I Timothy 1:3-5).
 If study of doctrine does not produce love, there is something wrong.
-So, good doctrine through faith produces love (Gal 5:6).
+So, good doctrine through faith produces love (Galatians 5:6).

-And God will not welcome us in to his kingdom if our actions showed lack of evidence of our love.
+And God will not welcome us in to his kingdom if our actions had showed evidence of lack of love.
 Note that someone can obey the law without love.
 Therefore, obedience to law is insufficient to gain entry into God’s kingdom.

 You can make people comply to law, but you can’t make them love.
 God isn’t ultimately interested in lawful compliance; he wants people who have chosen to be motivated like he is - by love for others.

-This love fulfills the law (Matt 5:17, Rom 13:10, Gal 5:14), therefore living and acting motivated by sacrificial love like that of Jesus is completely sufficient to satisfy the law.
+This love fulfills the law (Matthew 5:17, Romans 13:10, Galatians 5:14).
+Therefore, living and acting motivated by sacrificial love like that of Jesus is completely sufficient to satisfy the law.

 Jesus came preaching the good news of his new kingdom.
-This is a spiritual kingdom (John 18:36, Matt 6:9-10) that exists in parallel to earthly kingdoms.
-The whole of law in this spiritual kingdom is one, the law of love. note And so love is the basis of living the gospel.
+This is a spiritual kingdom (John 18:36, Matthew 6:9-10) that exists in parallel to earthly kingdoms.
+The whole of law in this spiritual kingdom is one, the law of love. (see also) And so love is the basis of living the gospel.

 Our culture talks a lot about love.
 One pop song said, “All you need is love."
 How then is Christianity different from our culture?

-This answer comes out of knowing what is this love.
+This answer comes out of knowing what this love is.
 There are different kinds of "love", and English in particular is problematic because it mixes many kinds of motivation into that one word.
 However, as can already be seen, selfish desire, physical desire, even casual liking are not the kinds of love being considered here.